-This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor on a portion of the Illinois River between 6 a.m. on November 18, 2010 through 6 a.m. on November 19, 2010 and again from 6 a.m. on December 2, 2010 through 6 a.m. on December 11, 2010.
+This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Menominee River between 8 a.m. and 2 p.m. on December 4, 2010.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This rule will only be enforced while unsafe conditions exist.
-Vessel traffic will be minimal due to the time of year that this closure will occur and because the location of the safety zone is in an area that typically does not experience high volumes of vessel traffic.
-Several commercial traffic entities have already been contacted concerning this closure and have confirmed that it will not affect them in a negative way.
-In the event that this temporary safety zone affects shipping, commercial vessels may request permission from the Captain of The Port, Sector Lake Michigan, or his or her on scene representative to transit through the safety zone.
+This temporary safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: Vessel traffic should be minimal given the location and the time of year that this event is occurring.
+Furthermore, this safety zone will only be in effect for six hours.
+In the event that this temporary safety zone affects shipping, commercial vessels may request permission from the Captain of The Port, Sector Lake Michigan, to transit through the safety zone.
 The Coast Guard will give notice to the public via a Broadcast to Mariners that the regulation is in effect.